 The first edition was published in 2018.
 This current edition was published in January of 2025.

-We divided the list into two categories, the first of which features the best guitar headphone amps, while the second part features top-rated compact guitar processors.
+You’ll find our picks split into two categories: the best bug-type guitar headphone amps, and the top compact multi-effects units that double as great headphone amps.
 For more information about our methods, see How Gearank Works.

 Some of the popular guitar headphone amps that didn’t make it into this guide include the Sonicake US Classic, Electro Harmonix Headphone amp, and others.